hkair/Basketball-Action-Recognition/README.md

 - Fully automate player tracking.
 Potentially using YOLO or any other Object Detection Models.
 - Play around with hyperparameters such as learning rates, batch size, layers frozen, etc.
 - Try various 3D-CNN Architectures or sequential models such as CONV-LSTMs.
+- Improve model to +90% accuracy and f1-score.

+Note:
+- Model does not perform well with off-ball actions for some reason.
+Often times, a defender is classified to be dribbling when they are not.
+This might be because of the simlarity of the stance that is often done while dribbling the ball and playing defence.
+On both movements, players generally lower their torsos forward to lowering their centre of gravity.

 ## Credits
 Major thanks to [Simone Francia](https://github.com/simonefrancia) for the basketball action dataset and paper on action classification with 3D-CNNs.